 For tourists interested in history and culture, there are several museums on the island, such as the Barbados History Museum and the Barbados Historical Museum.
 The historic buildings in the city are designed in a traditional Barbados style, which is reflected in the architecture.
 Some of the most popular Barbados beaches include Dingle Peninsula, Ocho Rios, Palm Beach, Sandals, and St Ann.
 Palm Beach, located on the north coast of Barbados, is a famous site for wind surfing and scuba diving.
 The nearby beaches offer activities such as snorkeling, banana boating, sailing, water skiing, swimming, and fishing.
 For those who prefer to spend their days relaxing on the sandy beaches of Barbados, there is no shortage of things to do in this city.

-Up to date information for vaccinations before you travel to Barbados are available from the NHS website
+Up to date information for vaccinations before you travel to Barbados are available from the NHS Fit for Travel website.

 The best time to visit Barbados is between December and June, when the weather is driest.
 The island has a warm, tropical climate year-round, with temperatures averaging highs of 30°C and humidity levels of 70% to 75%.

 British passport holders don't need a visa to visit Barbados.
 On entry, you will normally be granted a specified period to stay.

 See which forms you may need for entry into Barbados.